aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 Unlike RAG, which relies on retrieving relevant pieces of information, the model needs to be fine-tuned on labeled data for specific classification tasks.
 In classification, after obtaining embeddings from the chunks, you can add a classifier layer (typically a fully connected layer) on top of the aggregated global embedding and fine-tune the entire model on your classification dataset.

-If the document exceeds the model’s context length, several techniques are available to handle long inputs, including hierarchical encoding.
+If you're working with a BERT-based classification model where the context window is 512 tokens, but your document has more than 5,000 tokens, what you could do in such case?
+Several ways are available to handle this, like using hierarchical encoding, sliding window approaches, or trying models like Longformer or BigBird that are designed to handle longer contexts.

 ### Hierarchical Encoding